nikklavzar/n3bot/README.md

-#### This is just the bot's shell.
+#### This is just the bot's framework.
 Commands are yet to be added due to API change.

 Run `npm install` inside the source folder to install dependencies. <br>